MachUpskillingFY17/JabbR-Core/README.md

 You can run the written tests from either Visual Studio or your Console.

 #### From the Console
 In order to run the written tests, you must open a command prompt or PowerShell command window.
-In the window, navigate to folder containing the source code of your test project (this will be in JabbR-Core.Tests).
+In the window, navigate to folder containing the source code of your test project (this will be in test\JabbR-Core.Tests).
 To run the .NET CLI test runner, type `dotnet test` and press enter.
 It should run the tests and print out if there were any that had errors, skipped, or failed, along with where they might have failed.

 #### From Visual Studio
  Show the Test Explorer window by choosing **Test > Windows > Test Explorer**.
-The Test Explorer window will show inside Visual Studio, and your test should be visible (if they're not, try building your project to kick off the test discovery process).
-If you click the Run All link in the Test Explorer window, it will run your tests and show you success and failure.
+The Test Explorer window will show inside Visual Studio, and your tests should be visible (if they're not, try building your project to kick off the test discovery process).
+ If you click the Run All link in the Test Explorer window, it will run your tests and show you successes and failurees.
 You can click on an individual test result to get failure information as well as stack trace information.

 ### To Write